 Step Nine: Use Sticky Reminders

 That’s it folks!
 Now get out there and organize!
-Don’t forget to continue to check back on the Ultimate Wedding Checklist as I post more wedding planning goodness, or subscribe to the blog (below) to get updates as they happen!
+Don’t forget to continue to check back on the Ultimate Wedding Checklist as I post more wedding planning goodness!